Last Action Hero (video game): Gameplay

-Last Action Hero is based on the film of the same name.
+Last Action Hero is based on the 1993 film Last Action Hero.
 Taking the form of a side-scrolling beat-'em-up, in the SNES and Genesis version players have a strict time limit to defeat each level of the game.
 Every version of the game has the climactic showdown with Mr. Benedict (the movie's primary villain), except for the NES, Game Boy, and Game Gear versions.
 There are two car chase stages: one in Jack Slater's "movie" world and another in Danny Madigan's "real" world.
 The NES and Amiga versions however do not feature any car levels.

 The NES version has an original element that none of the other versions have: a stage that portrays Danny Madigan's "version" of the classic Shakespeare play Hamlet.

 Development and release

 Last Action Hero was released for seven platforms: Nintendo Entertainment System (NES), Super Nintendo Entertainment System (SNES), Sega Genesis, Game Boy, Game Gear, Amiga and MS-DOS.
 None of the versions feature guns or any other weapons.
 Most of these games were developed by Bits Studios, while the Amiga version was developed by The Dome.
 Sony Imagesoft published the game across most platforms, and Sony's Psygnosis published the Amiga version.

 Rich Robinson, executive producer at Sony Imagesoft, oversaw the filming of Last Action Hero as well as the development of the game adaptation, to ensure consistency between the two.
 Sony's Columbia Pictures, which produced the film, had an interest in the game throughout its development.
 Initially, the studio provided the various developers with a script for the film to help form the basis of the game.
 Columbia also provided stills from the film which helped the game artists.
 Later, the developers of the Amiga version saw some rough cuts of the film and then made small alterations to their game to keep it faithful to the film.

 Versions of the game were planned for the Sega CD and Master System, but these ultimately were not released.
 The Sega CD version was in development by a team of 11 people, led by producer Steve Riding of Psygnosis.
 The Sega CD version was to include motion video footage from the film.
 However, because of limited film footage, the team had to create some of their own footage for the CD version, using Silicon Graphics computers.
 Regarding the lack of weapons in the game, Riding stated that the film's star, Arnold Schwarzenegger, "feels that if children are constantly subjected to these violent images on the screen, they will identify with the violence and project it through to their real lives."
 According to Riding, the lack of weapons did not present any major challenges in creating the game.